Effect size: Population and sample effect sizes

-As in statistical estimation, the true effect size is distinguished from the observed effect size, e.g. to measure the risk of disease in a population (the population effect size) one can measure the risk within a sample of that population (the sample effect size).
+As in statistical estimation, the true effect size is distinguished from the observed effect size.
+For example, to measure the risk of disease in a population (the population effect size) one can measure the risk within a sample of that population (the sample effect size).
 Conventions for describing true and observed effect sizes follow standard statistical practices—one common approach is to use Greek letters like ρ [rho] to denote population parameters and Latin letters like r to denote the corresponding statistic.
 Alternatively, a "hat" can be placed over the population parameter to denote the statistic, e.g. with $\hat\rho$ being the estimate of the parameter $\rho$.

 As in any statistical setting, effect sizes are estimated with sampling error, and may be biased unless the effect size estimator that is used is appropriate for the manner in which the data were sampled and the manner in which the measurements were made.
 An example of this is publication bias, which occurs when scientists report results only when the estimated effect sizes are large or are statistically significant.
 As a result, if many researchers carry out studies with low statistical power, the reported effect sizes will tend to be larger than the true (population) effects, if any.
 Another example where effect sizes may be distorted is in a multiple-trial experiment, where the effect size calculation is based on the averaged or aggregated response across the trials.

 Smaller studies sometimes show different, often larger, effect sizes than larger studies.
 This phenomenon is known as the small-study effect, which may signal publication bias.